holadepo/docs/astro/configure-deployment-resources.md

 3. Click **Edit Configuration**.
 4. Edit the Deployment resource settings.
 For more information about these settings, review the content in this topic.
 5. Click **Update Deployment**.

+    The Airflow components of your Deployment automatically restart to apply the updated resource allocations.
+This action is equivalent to deploying code to your Deployment and does not impact running tasks that have 24 hours to complete before running workers are terminated.
+See [What Happens During a Code Deploy](deploy-code.md#what-happens-during-a-code-deploy).

 ## Worker Resources